-If you are applying behavioural safety principles in your organisation, when was the last time you updated them?
+If you are applying behavioral safety principles in your organization, when was the last time you updated them?

 Have you kept up with the most up-to-date research to make sure you are supporting employees in the right ways?

-The UK Behavioural Insights Team (BIT) have looked at the evidence for behaviour change, and have summarised what works in the EAST framework.
-In this post we speak to Engage EHS (now EcoOnline) CEO Darragh Geoghegan about how the framework applies to their product, as well as the concept of 'social safety'.
+The UK Behavioural Insights Team (BIT) has looked at the evidence for behavior change and has summarized what works in the EAST framework.
+In this post, we speak to Engage EHS CEO Darragh Geoghegan (now of EcoOnline) about how the framework applies to their product, as well as the concept of 'social safety'.

 E’ stands for Easy, and ‘A’ for Attractive.
 We don’t like hassle, and we are more likely to do something that our attention is drawn towards.
 When given choices we usually take the easiest and most attractive options.